 \All letters must be on company letterhead, signed by an owner/officer.
+Letters requesting employee-level changes can be combined with the group-level change letter and should include the following information: employee names, ID numbers, desired new plan names, and Primary Care Physician 4 1 1 1 1 1 1 1 1

-Letters requesting employee-level changes can be combined with the group-level change letter and should include the following information: employee names, ID numbers, desired new plan names, and Primary Care Physician numbers for HMO plan selections Medical Plan Employer Contribution Changes: Write us a letter on company letterhead, signed by an owner/ officer, requesting your desired new contribution to employee's monthly premiums (dependent contributions are optional).
+Medical Plan Employer Contribution Changes: Write us a letter on company letterhead signed by an owner/ officer, requesting your desired new contribution to employee's monthly premiums (dependent contributions are optional).
 Underwriting approval may be required.

-Specialty Product (Dental, Vision, Life) Changes: To request changes in your current Dental, Vision and/or Life plans and contributions levels, please write us a letter on company letterhead, signed by an owner/officer, stating your desired changes.
+Specialty Product (Dental, Vision, Life) Changes: To request changes in your current Dental, Vision 1747. and/or Life plans and contributions levels, please write us a letter on company letterhead, signed by an owner/officer, stating your desired changes.
 Underwriting approval may be required for Life plans.

-Employees who previously declined coverage: If any employees previously declined coverage and want to enroll during your open window, they must submit a complete Employee, Application.
+Employees who previously declined coverage: If any employees previously declined coverage and want to enroll during your open window, they must submit a complete Employee Application.